- Video Games

 - About Us

-As another Father’s Day approaches, it’s an opportunity to celebrate all of the great dads out there.
-But let’s be honest – there are some terrible dads, too.
+Thor: Ragnarok hits theaters in the U.S. on Friday.
+Part of the plot appears to center on Odin being lost on Earth.
+With Odin, it’s hard to say whether he is a good father or not.
+He seems to care deeply for Thor.
+Does he care for Loki, though?
+Also, Odin is very much a “tough love” type of father, prone to making decisions that may not really be for the best interest of Thor.
+So Odin does sit on the line of good fathers.
+Let’s be honest, though – there are some terrible dads, too.
 They exist in all forms of fiction, including comics and graphic novels.
 So while we could talk about the great dads in comics, it might be more fun to take a look at five of the worst comic book fathers who have (dis)graced the pages of old and new comics.

 This is probably not fair to ol’ Logan but Wolverine is at or near the top of so many lists of the best things in comics, so it’s only fair to occasionally put him on a negative list, such as the worst comic book fathers.
 Unfortunately, Wolverine didn’t actually know for a long time that he had a son named Akihiro who goes by the alias Daken.
 That doesn’t change the fact that Wolverine is a pretty terrible father.
 He was gone for most of Daken’s life.
 After discovering Daken, he tried to provide a good influence, but it doesn’t really work out as first Daken (who has claws of a somewhat similar style as his dad’s) impersonates Wolverine in the Dark Avengers.
 Later, Wolverine feels there is no other option but to kill Daken, though not by stabbing or slicing but drowning.
 Ironically, Daken was later resurrected while Wolverine was killed during the “Death of Wolverine” story.